linkedin/parseq/contrib/parseq-retry/README.md

 Backoff policies
 ================

 Simple retry policy from the examples above would retry failed tasks immediately.
+Sometimes it's a good idea to have some delay between retry attempts.
 To implement some delay between retries, the number of milliseconds should be passed to the policy:

 ```java
 Task<String> task = withRetryPolicy(RetryPolicy.attempts(3, 1000), () -> Task.value("Hello, World!"));
 ```

+NOTE: Having non-zero backoff value specifies delay between completing previous attempt and scheduling new attempt.
+The counter starts after the task completes, not when it starts.
+For example, if your task takes exactly 500ms to complete and you have backoff time of 1000s then requests would come approximately every 1500ms.

-Sometimes constant backoff is not the best approach and variable delays would produce higher success ratios.
+Simple constant backoff is not always the best approach and variable delays would produce higher success ratios.
 It's possible to configure backoff policies:

 ```java
 RetryPolicy retryPolicy = new RetryPolicyBuilder()